joekarasek/my-site/readme.md

 ### Launching Dev

-Builds site and launches local version with browerSync, includes watches.
+Builds site and launches development server (browserSync), includes watches.

 `npm start`

+* Note: Jekyll comes with a built in development server that can be run using `jekyll serve`

 ### Deploy